categorilla/categorilla-salesforce/README.md

 `confidence_threshold` How confident the prediction needs to be before this is
     added to the case.
 This should be set to a number between 0 and 1, with 1 being absolute confidence and 0 being any prediction.

+6. Open your crontab:
+    `$ crontab -e`
+7. Using your editor, add a line for the cron.py file:
+    `* * * * * root source /path/to/cateogrilla-salesforce/env/bin/activate && /path/to/cateogrilla-salesforce/cateogrilla-salesforce/cron.py`
+8. Save your file.